alfanrizkyw/CCTV-Explorer-by-Paan/README.md

-CCTV Explorer by Paan
+### 📡 CCTV Explorer by Paan

-A simple application for accessing online CCTV from various cities in Indonesia.
+A simple yet powerful tool to access live CCTV feeds from various cities across Indonesia.
+Perfect for quick access to public CCTV cameras from your browser.

-𖦹 Features
+### 𖦹 Features

-- Access CCTV from 50+ cities in Indonesia
+🌍 Access CCTV from 50+ cities across Indonesia

-- Simple and easy-to-use interface

-- Open directly in a browser
+🔗 Simple & Intuitive interface, easy to use

+🌐 Directly opens the CCTV feed in your browser

+📍 List of available cities growing constantly

-𖦹 How to Use
+### 𖦹 How to Use

-- Download CCTV.py (RAW)
+Download the CCTV.py (RAW)

-- Run the program: python cctv_explorer.py
+ file

+Open your terminal/command prompt and navigate to the folder where the file is located

-- Select a city from the available list
+Choose a city from the list of available cities

-- The CCTV link will open in the browser
+The CCTV feed will open directly in your default browser

-𖦹 Available Cities :
+### 𖦹 Available Cities

-Jakarta, Surabaya, Bandung, Bali, Medan, Makassar, and 40+ other cities.
+Jakarta

+Surabaya

+Bandung

+Bali

+Medan

+Makassar

+Plus 40+ other cities!

-𖦹 Technical :
+### 𖦹 Technical Information

-Python 3
+🖥️ Written in Python 3

-𖦹 Module : webbrowser, time, os
+🔧 Modules used: webbrowser, time, os

-Program by Paan - Simple tool for accessing CCTV from cities in Indonesia.
+𖦹 About

+This program, created by Paan, is designed to provide a quick and easy way to access live CCTV feeds from major cities in Indonesia.
+It's simple, efficient, and effective.

+🚀 Enjoy exploring live CCTV feeds!